GreenKnight5417/ModdedVehicles/README.md

-These modded vehicles I have created for the Halo 3 Editing Kit.
+These are the modded vehicles I have created for the Halo 3 Editing Kit.

 Please credit me with either my Twitter or YouTube: https://twitter.com/GreenKnight5417